PlushZ/master-thesis-presentation/slides.md

     - Sample collection
     - Library preparation that can vary depending on type of biological data and final objectives
     - sequencing, where different techniques are available to choose depending on data and objectives
-    - bioinformatics step intended for downstream analysis
+    - bioinformatics step intended for downstream analysis, at this step we try to identify sars-cov-2 and different variants present in collected samples using different bioinf tools
 - 2
 - Lets look at Bioinformatics part a bit more in detail
 - 3
 - Here is simplified process of bioinformatics steps used to analyze sequenced data for sars-cov-2 surveillance.
 - Tools can differ from one pipeline to another.
-But the main steps, in general, are more or less the same.
+- But the main steps, in general, are more or less the same.
+- talk about steps (raw data are sequencing data)
 - primer trimming, is a specific step for ampliconic datasets.
 The auxiliary file is used for this step - a BED file specifying the primers used during amplification.

 ------